aknobloch/QtPlex/README.md

 ------
 ### Acknowledgments
-Obviously, this project is dependent on Plex and Qt, and the hard-working developers there who build and maintain the core features that QtPlex relies on.
+This project is dependent on Plex and Qt, and the hard-working developers there who build and maintain the core features that QtPlex relies on.
 Additionally, [QHotKey](https://github.com/Skycoder42/QHotkey) enabled the base framework for cross-platform keyboard hooks.